Skip to content

 Field Type Required Description

-androidAppId string Yes app_id, applied through the User Analysis console
+androidAppId string Yes app_id, applied for in the user analysis monitoring console

-iOSAppId string Yes app_id, applied through the User Analysis console
+iOSAppId string Yes app_id, applied for in the user analysis monitoring console

-enableAutoTrackUserAction boolean No Whether to automatically collect React Native component click events, enable to set actionName via accessibilityLabel, refer to here for more customization
+enableAutoTrackUserAction boolean No Whether to automatically collect React Native component click events, after enabling, you can set actionName via accessibilityLabel, refer to here for more customization options

-enableAutoTrackError boolean No Whether to automatically collect React Native Errors
+enableAutoTrackError boolean No Whether to automatically collect React Native Errors, default false

-enableNativeUserAction boolean No Whether to perform Native Action tracing, native Button click events, app startup events, default is false
+enableNativeUserAction boolean No Whether to track Native Action, such as native Button click events and app startup events, default false

-enableNativeUserView boolean No Whether to perform Native View automatic tracing, pure React Native applications are recommended to turn this off, default is false
+enableNativeUserView boolean No Whether to perform Native View automatic tracking, it is recommended to turn off for pure React Native applications, default false

-detectFrequency enum DetectFrequency No Sampling period for view performance monitoring
+detectFrequency enum DetectFrequency No Sampling frequency for view performance monitoring, default DetectFrequency.normal

-globalContext object No Add custom tags, used to distinguish user monitoring data sources.
-If tracking functionality is required, the parameter key should be track_id and value can be any number.
-Refer to here for additional notes on adding rules
+globalContext object No Add custom tags, used to distinguish user monitoring data sources, if tracking function is needed, then parameter key is track_id, value is any number, refer to here for notes on adding rules

-enableTrackNativeCrash boolean No Whether to collect Native Crash
+enableTrackNativeCrash boolean No Whether to enable monitoring of Android Java Crash and OC/C/C++ crashes, default false

-enableTrackNativeAppANR boolean No Whether to collect Native ANR
+enableTrackNativeAppANR boolean No Whether to enable Native ANR monitoring, default false

-enableTrackNativeFreeze boolean No Whether to collect Native Freeze
+enableTrackNativeFreeze boolean No Whether to collect Native Freeze, default false

-nativeFreezeDurationMs number No Set the threshold for collecting Native Freeze delays, range [100,), unit milliseconds. iOS default 250ms, Android default 1000ms
+nativeFreezeDurationMs number No Set the threshold for collecting Native Freeze stalls, range [100,), unit milliseconds. iOS default 250ms, Android default 1000ms

 rumDiscardStrategy string No Discard strategy: FTRUMCacheDiscard.discard discards new data (default), FTRUMCacheDiscard.discardOldest discards old data